SemanticMediaWiki/SemanticMediaWiki/docs/examples/boilerplate.resultprinter.example.md

 				// A clean instance, data from the wiki, and a separate container

 				// If you need to see what data you've got from your result printer
-				// it is always helpfull to do
+				// it is always helpful to do

 				// console.log( data );